waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

 ## Current Plan
-1. I am in the Guide Gent's house in Cherrygrove City.
+1. I am inside the Cherrygrove Poké Mart.
-2. My immediate goal is to talk to GRAMPS.
+2. My immediate goal is to see what the clerk has for sale.
-3. After, I will leave and explore the final building in the city, the Poké Mart at (23, 3).
+3. After, I will leave and head north to Route 30 to find Mr. Pokémon.

 ## Key NPCs and Locations
 *   **Professor Elm:** Gave me my starter, Vulcan.
 Wants me to find Mr. Pokémon.